ueg1990/faker-schema/README.rst

-This library is dependent on `faker <https://github.com/joke2k/faker>`__ for availabble schema types.
+This library is dependent on `faker <https://github.com/joke2k/faker>`__ for available schema types.
 Faker provides a wide variety of data types via providers.
 For a list of available providers, checkout `Providers <http://faker.readthedocs.io/en/master/providers.html>`__ and `Community